Béla Kun: Activity in Crimea

 From left: Béla Kun, Alfred Rosmer, Leon Trotsky, Mikhail Frunze and Sergey Gusev.
 Kharkiv, Ukraine in 1920, during the Russian Civil War.

 Béla Kun went into exile in Vienna, then controlled by the Social Democratic Party of Austria.
 He was captured and interned in Austria, where he spent his time interned at the Karlstein castle, together with the majority of the former People's Commissars of the Hungarian Soviet Republic.
 Conditions for the internees were difficult: the castle's rooms were not heated, and all the internees contracted scabies due to the castle's unsanitary health conditions.
 Despite these hardships, during his permanence in the castle Kun was able to give interviews to visiting American, British, and Italian journalists.
 In February 1920, Kun and the other People's Commissars were transferred to Steinhof and confined to a wing of the local mental asylum.

 During their stay at Steinhof, the People's Commissars survived two attempted murders.
 White Hungarians attempted to storm the building and execute the People's Commissars, but were deterred by the Austrian police.
 On April 4, Easter Sunday, a package signed "from comrades in Vienna" was delivered to the asylum.
 The package contained chocolate, oranges, and other desserts, which the internees proceeded to share with each other.
 Within a few hours, they began to exhibit symptoms of poisoning.
 A later investigation revealed that the sweets had been laced with atropine, but the prompt administration of gastric lavages saved the Commissars from more serious consequences.
 In July 1920, Béla Kun was released in exchange for Austrian prisoners in Russia.
 He never returned to Hungary.
 Once in Russia, he rejoined the Communist Party of the Soviet Union.
 Kun was put in charge of the regional Revolutionary Committee in Crimea, which during the Russian Civil War changed hands numerous times and was for a time a stronghold for the anti-Bolshevik White Army.

 It was in Crimea that the White Russians led by General Wrangel fell to the Red Army in 1920.
 About 50,000 prisoners of war and anti-Bolshevik civilians who had surrendered after they had been promised amnesty, were subsequently executed, on Kun's and Rosalia Zemlyachka's order, with Lenin's approval.
 Mass arrests and executions were carried out under Kun's administration.
 Between 60,000 and 70,000 inhabitants of the Crimea were murdered in the process.
 The figures related to the massacre in Crimea remain contested.
 Anarchist and Bolshevik Victor Serge gave a lower figure for White officers around 13,000 which he claims were exaggerated.
 Yet, he condemned Kun for his treacherous actions towards allied anarchists and surrendering whites.
-According to social scientist, Nikolay Zayats, from the National Academy of Sciences of Belarus the large, “fantastic” estimates derived from eyewitness accounts and White army emigre press.
-A Crimean Cheka report in 1921 showed that 441 people were shot with a modern estimation that 5,000-12,000 people in total were executed in Crimea.
+According to social scientist, Nikolay Zayats, from the National Academy of Sciences of Belarus the large, “fantastic” estimates derived from eyewitness accounts and White army émigré press.
+A Crimean Cheka report in 1921 showed that 441 people were shot with a modern estimation that 5,000–12,000 people in total were executed in Crimea.